-Let us understand what is pump priming and why it is necessary for pump. in mean time, if you are interested in learing pumps then you must read Centrifugal Pump Curve In Detail.
+Let us understand what is pump-priming and why it is necessary for the pump.
+In meantime, if you are interested in learning pumps then you must read Centrifugal Pump Curve In Detail.

-Now as we had learn what does priming a pump mean now let us understang why it is required.
+Now as we had learn what does priming a pump means now let us understand why it is required.

 Why pump priming is required | Is priming the pump is necessary?

-Now you might be thinking is there any solution to this or we have to do priming of every pump prior to start.
-The solution to this is self priming pump.
-There are self priming pump avalable in the market which are not required to prime.
-Lets move forward and study them in detail.
+Now you might be thinking is there any solution to this or do we have to do priming of every pump prior to starting?.
+The solution to this is a self-priming pump.
+These are available in the market that are not required to prime.
+Let’s move forward and study them in detail.